k41205/movie-app/README.md

 ### API endpoints

-[ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
+- Get collection of popular movies - http://localhost:3000/

-- Discover list of movies - discover/movie
+- Get collection of upcoming movies - http://localhost:3000/movies/upcoming
+- Get details of a movie - http://localhost:3000/movies/id
-- Movie details - movie/:id
+- Get details of a review movie - http://localhost:3000/reviews/id
-- Movie genres = /genre/movie/list
+- Get collection of movie genres - Used in the filter

+## Additional API endpoints:

 ### Routing

-[ List the __new routes__ supported by your app and state the associated page.]
+- /movies/favourites - Favourites page
+- /movies/upcoming - Upcoming page

-- /blogs - displays all published blogs.
+- /movies/:id - Movie details page
-- /blogs/:id - displays a particular blog.
+- /reviews/:id - Review details page
-- /blogs/:id/comments - detail view of a particular blog and its comments.
+- /reviews/form - Write a review page

-- etc.
+## Additional routes:

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]